PrestaShop/prestashop-specs/content/1.7/back-office/modules/module-manager/alerts-and-updates-listing.md

 - **Module notifications** - H1 class title for the page.
 - **Upload a module Call-to-action (CTA) button with the cloud-style icon with the arrow pointed up** - allows to upload and install the module to the store.
 Once the mouse pointer is hovered this button, additional tooltip is visible with the advicible text _Upload a module_.
 After the button is clicked, a pop-up will appear (more details in the next paragraph _Upload pop-up_).
 - **Help ghost CTA** - a side-bar with the helpful information, how to navigate in this page.
-- **Tabs** - navigation tabs for Modules menu:
+- **Tabs** - navigation tabs for Modules menu.
+The editing tab is indicated as highlighted:
   - **Modules**
   - **Alerts** - yellow notification circle with white number in the top-right place of tab, indicating, how many modules can be triggered for alerts or updates.
-  - **Updates** - yellow notification circle with white number in the top-right place of tab, indicating, how many modules can be triggered for alerts or updates
+  - **Updates** - yellow notification circle with white number in the top-right place of tab, indicating, how many modules can be triggered for alerts or updates.

+## Alerts

 - **Balded title with the tooltip** - {modules number in total} modules to configure and a hover tooltip.
 A tooltip is displayed as blue information _i_ icon, and when hovered, the text _Modules to configure.
 These modules require your attention: you need to take some action to ensure they are fully operational._ appears in dark box.

-## Module row blocks for Alerts tab
+### Module row blocks for Alerts tab

 Module row block for Alerts tab is displayed the same as in other Module Manager or Module Selections listings.
 More information - please navigate to ![Modules listing specification](/modules-listing.md).